Table of Contents

 For example, if you’re a retail store or a restaurant, don’t forget to always have a good estimation of the value of your inventory and stock items as well.
 If you’re a high-end, boutique hotel and have antique furniture and expensive pieces of art in your facilities, make sure that you have had these hard-to-replace items appraised.
 It’s incredibly important that you carefully and thoroughly account for all business property that is vital enough to warrant protection via insurance.

-Actual Cash Value (ASV) and Replacement Cost (RC) are the two most common methods an insurer uses to calculate how much they will pay for eventual business property losses.
+Actual Cash Value (ACV) and Replacement Costs Insurance (RC) are the two most common methods an insurer uses to calculate how much they will pay for eventual business property losses.

 ACV means that the insurer is looking at the current market value of the property that needs to be replaced when making the payment.
 It basically represents the amount of money you could get for that property at the time if you were to try and sell it, which is obviously less than you paid for it, so depreciation is clearly a very important part of the ACV formula.